Hypnovenator: Discovery and naming

 Prior to a formal description of the fossil material, it was mentioned in conference abstracts in 2012 and 2023.
-It was also mentioned in a Scientific Reports in 2024, under the binomial name "Hypnovenator sasayamaensis".

-In mid-2024, Katsuhiro Kubota, Yoshitsugu Kobayashi, and Tadahiro Ikeda described Hypnovenator matsubaraetoheorum as a new genus and species of troodontid dinosaurs based on these fossil remains.
+In a Scientific Reports publication in mid-2024, Katsuhiro Kubota, Yoshitsugu Kobayashi, and Tadahiro Ikeda formally described Hypnovenator matsubaraetoheorum as a new genus and species of troodontid dinosaurs based on these fossil remains.
 The generic name, Hypnovenator, is combines the Ancient Greek word "hypnos", meaning "sleep", with the Latin word "venator", meaning "hunter", referencing the sleeping position the holotype was preserved in, similar to some Chinese troodontids like Mei and Sinornithoides.
 The specific name, matsubaraetoheorum, honors Kaoru Matsubara and Takaharu Ohe the discoverers of the Hypnovenator holotype.

 Hypnovenator represents the twelfth validly named non-avian dinosaur described from Mainland Japan.